 TGax Editor: Update D1.1 P324L42 as shown below:

-For an HE SU PPDU, the number of pre-FEC pad bits is calculated using Equation (28-63).
+For an HE SU PPDU or an HE extended range SU PPDU, PSDU_LENGTH is then computed using Equation (28-130).
+This PSDU_LENGTH ensures that MAC delivers a PSDU that fills the available octets in the Data field of the HE PPDU upto the boundary represented by the ainit value in the last OFDM symbol(s).
+The PHY then determines the number of remaining pad bits to add using Equation (28-63) and appends them to the PSDU.
+Note that this number of pre-FEC pad bits added by PHY (NPAD,Pre-FEC) will always be 0 to 7.

 (28-63)

-where NSYM,init is defined as in Equation (28-65) for BCC encoding, and Equation (28-70) for LDPC encoding.

-Among the pre-FEC padding bits, the MAC delivers a PSDU that fills the available octets in the Data field of the HE PPDU, toward the desired pre-FEC padding boundary, represented by ainit value, in the last OFDM symbol(s).
-The number of pre-FEC pad bits added by MAC will always be a multiple of eight.
-The PHY then determines the number of remaining pad bits to add and appends them to the PSDU.
-The number of pre-FEC pad bits added by PHY will always be 0 to 7.
-The procedure is defined in Equation (28-64).

-(28-64)

 TGax Editor: Add equation number to the equation at D1.1 P329L20 as shown below: